Yusufkilic-sw/Mobile-Programming-With-java/README.md

 explorermateApplication shows how the data is dealt wih at the front end of the app.
 Android studio is used for front end.

+Application cycle shows the rotation within the app.

+Demo video shows the working process of the app.